blocktraveler/Core-Wallet-Migration-Tools/README.md

   * Configure RPC credentials

 	On a fresh installation create (otherwise edit) the file `bitcoin.conf` (for Bitcoin) resp.
-	`namecoin.conf` (for Namecoin) in the data directory package with minimal content:
+	`namecoin.conf` (for Namecoin) in the data directory with minimal content:

 		server=1
 		rpcallowip=127.0.0.1